-The adventure was conceived by Susquehanna Chaplain Mark Wm.
-Radecke, D.Min.
-Since 1999, he’s helped lead 15 groups totaling 361 members of the Susquehanna community.
+The adventure was conceived by Radecke, D.Min, who since 1999, has helped lead 15 groups totaling 361 members of the Susquehanna community.
 They have delivered more than $755,000 in materials and contributed more than 17,400 hours of volunteer service.

 Location: Costa Rica and Nicaragua

 Dates: Dec.
 29, 2013 - Jan.
 12, 2014

 Prerequisite: Readings as assigned by the program coordinator

 Academic credit: Two semester hours, this program and accompanying course satisfy the GO requirement